kevincobain2000/gobrew/README.md

 <p align="center">
   Go version manager, written in Go<br>
   Update and switch Go versions easily<br>
-  Install Go on Linux or Mac (intel) or Mac with Apple chip (M1, M2 etc) or Windows
+  Install Go on Linux or Mac (intel) or Mac with Apple chip (M1 to M4) or Windows
 </p>

 **Quick Setup:** One command to install Go and manage versions.